4 Ingredient Cherry Pineapple Dump Cake

-Pineapple tidbits can be used, but drain at least half of the liquid off of any pineapple that isn’t crushed.
+Tidbits can be used, but drain at least half of the liquid off of any pineapple that isn’t crushed.
 Leaving that much pineapple juice in a dump cake will make it soggy.

 Boxes of cake mix have gotten smaller over the years and some boxes still have more weight in them than others.
-Any full-size box 15.25 ounces to 16.5 ounces will be fine.
+Any full-size box 15.25 ounces to 18 ounces will be fine.

+Cake mix right out of the box can be a bit clumpy.
 I usually grab a handful at a time and sprinkle it over the fruit filling.
 This allows me to break up the clumps as I go.